CCI-MOC/documentation/docs/source/Accessing-the-MRI-Dell-Switch.md

 (For the second port, make sure to use whatever port actually corresponds to your VNC server, which you noted in the previous step).

 You should now have a local connection to the VNC server.
 The exact method depends on your OS.

-On Mac OSX, I do the tunneling in Terminal and then use Finder to connect.
-Some VNC clients will do both steps for you.
+On Mac OSX, I do the tunneling in Terminal and then use Finder to connect.Some VNC clients will do both steps for you.
 You will need to log in with the password you created in the 'vncserver' step.

-##### Log into the switch
+  **Log into the switch**

 Once you are on the VNC server, the switch is at R5-PA-C01-U39.ipmi.cluster in your browser.

      Username: admin
      Password: brocade123

-Note:  The first time you open the VNC Server GUI, turn off the screensaver!
+*Note:  The first time you open the VNC Server GUI, turn off the screensaver!
 Otherwise, you will be locked out when the screensaver activates, because it demands a password (that we don't have) to log back in.

-If you forget and this happens, you will have to go and kill the screensaver process from eofe1 on the command line.
+If you forget and this happens, you will have to go and kill the screensaver process from eofe1 on the command line.*

 You can also SSH to the switch with the same credentials if you prefer to use the CLI.

-##### Resetting the VNC server password
+  **Resetting the VNC server password**

 Even if the VNC server is stopped and relaunched, it will use the same password you set up the first time you launched it.

 If you need to reset the password, kill the server's Xvnc process (if running) and then remove the file `.vnc/passwd` from your home directory.
 Then run the `vncserver` command again.

 You should be prompted to create a password.

 ### Accessing the switch CLI
 It is also possible to log into the switch CLI.
 From eofe1, ssh directly to the IP of the switch.
 Username and password are the same as above.

 ### Port Map
 Ports not in the map are unused.

 Port | Connection | Access/Trunk | VLAN(s) | Notes